dvidelabs/flatcc/doc/binary-format.md

 chasing pointers and could potentially explode due to shared sub-graphs, if not handled carefully.

-## Fixed Size Arrays
+## Fixed Length Arrays

 This feature can be seen as equivalent to repeating a field of the same type multiple times in struct.

-Fixed size array struct fields has been introduced mid 2019.
+Fixed length array struct fields has been introduced mid 2019.

-A fixed size array is somewhat like a vector of fixed length containing inline fixed size elements with no stored size header.
-The element type can be scalars, enums and structs but not other fixed size errors (without wrapping them in a struct).
+A fixed length array is somewhat like a vector of fixed length containing inline fixed length elements with no stored size header.
+The element type can be scalars, enums and structs but not other fixed length errors (without wrapping them in a struct).

 An array should not be mistaken for vector as vectors are independent objects while arrays are not.
-Vectors cannot be fixed size.
+Vectors cannot be fixed length.
 An array can store fixed size arrays inline by wrapping them in a struct and the same applies to unions.

-The binary format of a fixed size vector of length `n` and type `t` can be precisely emulated by created a struct that holds exactly `n` fields of type `t`, `n > 0`.
-This means that a fixed size array does not store any length information in a header and that it is stored inline within a struct.
+The binary format of a fixed length vector of length `n` and type `t` can be precisely emulated by created a struct that holds exactly `n` fields of type `t`, `n > 0`.
+This means that a fixed length array does not store any length information in a header and that it is stored inline within a struct.
 Alignment follows the structs alignment rules with arrays having the same alignment as their elements and not their entire size.